lilith645/Diablo-Revived/README.md

 Yes, but you will need to compile with the flag '-DHELLFIRE=ON' and add hellfire.mpq, hfmonk.mpq, hfmusic.mpq. and hfvoice.mpq to the same directory as the DevilutionX executable.

-> What makes Diablo: Revived different from [Infernity](https://github.com/qndel/Infernity)?
+> What makes Diablo: Revived different from Infernity)?

 - Always based on the latest version of DevilutionX.
 - Supports Linx, Windows, and Mac